A geodesic interior-point method for linear optimization over symmetric cones: Abstract

 \section{Abstract}

-We develop a new interior-point method for symmetric-cone optimization, a common generalization of linear, second-order-cone, and semidefinite programming.
-Our key idea is updating iterates with a \emph{geodesic} of the \emph{cone} instead of the \emph{kernel} of the \emph{linear} constraints.
-This approach yields a primal-dual-symmetric, scale-invariant, and line-search-free algorithm that uses just half the variables of a standard primal-dual method.
-With elementary arguments, we establish polynomial-time convergence matching the standard $\bigO(\sqrt{n})$ bound.
-Finally, we prove global convergence of a long-step variant and compare the approaches computationally.
+We develop a new interior-point method (IPM) for symmetric-cone optimization, a common generalization of linear, second-order-cone, and semidefinite programming.
+In contrast to classical IPMs, we update iterates with a \emph{geodesic} of the \emph{cone} instead of the \emph{kernel} of the \emph{linear} constraints.
+This approach yields a primal-dual-symmetric, scale-invariant, and line-search-free algorithm that uses just half the variables of a standard primal-dual IPM.\@ With elementary arguments, we establish polynomial-time convergence matching the standard $\bigO(\sqrt{n})$ bound.
+Finally, we prove global convergence of a long-step variant and provide an implementation that supports all symmetric cones.
 For linear programming, our algorithms reduce to central-path tracking in the log domain.